 Eventually, these types of systems become distressed and the owners realize they are not capable of providing service.
-When the situation gets to the point where an owner is unwilling or unable to provide safe and adequate service, then a receiver may be appointed by the courts to manage the operation of the utility and to prepare the system for eventual sale to another entity.
+When the situation gets to the point where an owner is unwilling or unable to provide safe and adequate service, then a receiver may prepare the system for eventual sale to another entity.